tari/taricorp.net/content/posts/2020/tihle/index.md

-If the goal is to freely emulate calculator programs, we recognize that while the boot code situation seems compatible with accurate emulation, the current available ***libre* OSes are insufficient**.
-While it is technically feasible to emulate TI's EOS (the only reasonable choice for emulating the current software library), legal forces make it untenable to base publicly-available emulation with the goal of allowing anybody to run programs for the platform on that operating system.
+If the goal is to freely emulate calculator programs, we recognize that while the boot code situation seems compatible with accurate emulation, the current available
+***<abbr title="Software allowing anybody to use or modify it for any reason; Open Source.">libre</abbr>* OSes are insufficient**.
+While it is technically feasible to emulate TI's EOS (the only reasonable choice for emulating the current software library), legal forces make it untenable to use as a base for publicly-available emulation with the goal of allowing anybody to run programs for the platform.

 It's also worth noting that there are two major divisions in kinds of programs that run on these calculators: they can be implemented in the provided BASIC